jdkingsbury/Ratings-And-Projections/README.md

 ## Backend

 The backend uses FastAPI and contains the API endpoints and service files.
+It handles:
+- Fetching data from external APIs
+- Processing and storing data in the PostgreSQL database
+- Generating player and team grades
+- Exposing endpoints for the frontend

 ## Database

 The Application uses PostgreSQL as the database.
+It stores detailed information about players, teams, and game logs.
+The schema currently includes tables for:
+- Players
+- Teams
+- Game Logs

 ## Installation

+_Currently working on improving this._

 ### Prerequisites